Top-rated local movers that handle Fort Collins to Manchester moves

 How life is different in Fort Collins vs. Manchester

-- Manchester might offer you a slower pace of life, since the population is about 32% less than Fort Collins.
+- Manchester’s population is about 32% less than Fort Collins.

-Other things to consider for your Fort Collins vs. Manchester move
+Other things to consider for your Fort Collins to Manchester move

 - HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 - State licensing: The New Hampshire Department of Transportation (NHDOT) is the agency tasked with regulating and overseeing movers that offer relocation services within the state.
 If you’ve already moved and had a dispute with your moving company, they may be able to help resolve the issue, but you’ll need to file a formal complaint first.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving company's license in New Hampshire, visit the state's public utilities commission.
+- State regulator: You can verify a New Hampshire moving company’s license by visiting the state’s public utilities commission.

 - Moving Permits: While New Hampshire doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose Released Value Protection for a cost-free, minimal coverage option from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Where to live in Manchester